top of page

 Everyone creates some pollution.
 Cut out as much as you can, as soon as you can.

-Visit the pollution calculators page.
-Tackle the big stuff first.
+Visit the calculators page.
+Tackle the big stuff first. â€‹â€‹

-'What about the corporations?'
+'What about corporations?'

-When business leaders talk to investors, they speak of consumer 'demand' as a guide to how much profit the company is expecting.
-'Demand' means how much money you give them - by spending $ on their products.
+"Demand" means how much money you give them - by spending $ on their products.

 'How much pollution do I make compared to others?'

-The biggest citizen polluters (per capita, by nationality) are in Australia, Saudi Arabia, the USA and Canada
+The biggest citizen polluters (per capita, by nationality are in Australia, Saudi Arabia, the USA and Canada.

-"Carbon Footprint Of Best Conserving Americans
+The "Carbon Footprint Of Best Conserving Americans Is Still Double Global Average."

 Global-GHG-Emissions-by-gas-1536x515.png

-- Peter Kalmus: " I took the conveniences of modern...life for granted...the cheap airplane flights, [etc.]." â€‹
+- Peter Kalmus: "I took the conveniences of modern ... life

-'If polysilicon for some solar panels is made in Chinese concentration camps, and cobalt for some EV batteries
+'If polysilicon is made in Chinese internment camps, and cobalt is being mined by children in the Congo

-is being mined by hand by children in the Congo, how are the Solutions supposed to help?'
+how are the Solutions supposed to help?'

 Use your own boycott success as a way to spread the enthusiasm.